Where to Find Free Outdoor Concerts This Summer Around DC - Washingtonian

 7300 Macarthur Blvd., Glen Echo

 Glen Echo Park’s Thursday night concert series is in its 15th year, and runs through August 22nd.
-Take a seat in the park’s historic bumper car pavilion at 7:30 PM, and hear an hour-long set from local musicians.
+Take a seat in the park’s historic bumper car pavilion at 7:30 PM, and hear hour-long sets from local musicians.
 Upcoming acts include a Beatles cover band, an award-winning a capella group, and an 18-piece jazz ensemble.
 Free, RSVP is suggested.

 Sligo Creek Music Series